Trans Wellbeing Community

 • Even if you don't use the word trans for yourself, you are 'trans enough'.

-• Whether you are very freshly grappling with what it means to be trans, or you have been on this path for decades.
+• Whether you are very freshly grappling with your experience of gender, or you have been on this path for many decades.

 Quote by Marianne Williamson: “As we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”